-All data managed by the Security IC Embedded Software in the application context.
+the application context.
 Application data comprise all data in the final Security IC.

 Boot Mode CPU mode of the TOE dedicated to the start-up of the TOE after every reset.
-This mode is not accessible for the and the applications on platform transforming the TOE into the unpersonalised Composite Product after TOE delivery.
-The TOE Manufacturer may implement IC Embedded Software delivered by the Security IC Embedded Software Developer before TOE delivery (e.g. if the IC Embedded
+This mode is not accessible for the and the applications on platform transforming the TOE into the unpersonalized Composite Product after TOE delivery.
+The TOE Manufacturer may implement IC Embedded Software delivered by the Security IC Embedded Software Developer before TOE delivery (e.g. if the IC Embedded Software is implemented in ROM or is stored in the non-volatile memory as service provided by the IC Manufacturer or